 Healthy Foundations is an accreditation scheme, offered by Rotherham Council, to encourage 'healthy' early years settings in Rotherham.
-Introduced in 2017, the accreditation is available to any private sector childcare service, including nurseries and child minders, who look after children between the age of 0-5 years old.
+Introduced in 2017, the accreditation is available to any private sector childcare service, including nurseries and childminders, who look after children from 0 to five years old.

 This locally developed accreditation scheme has a range of benefits.
-For child minders and other care givers, it allows them to gain a recognised award which gives them the skills to implement into their own practice.
+For childminders and other care givers, it allows them to gain a recognised award which gives them the skills to implement into their own practice.

-Healthy Foundations covers six elements over 3 stages: Bronze, Silver and Gold.
-In order to get the accreditation, each childcare provider must complete each element.
+Healthy Foundations covers six elements over three stages: bronze, silver and gold.
+To get the accreditation, each childcare provider must complete each element.
 At the end of the course, a panel decides whether to award accreditation to the Provider based on evidence given at each element.